 Your common Western blotting questions, answered.

 Western blotting is a widely used analytical technique that can identify one or more specific proteins in a complex mixture of proteins.
 It is a powerful tool that provides information about the presence, size, and under the right conditions, even the amount of a protein.
 Though commonly used and often routine in many labs, Western blotting can be source of frustration when it doesn’t work.
-It involves several steps, each of which needs to be optimized to achieve the best results.
+It involves several steps (Figure 1), each of which needs to be optimized to achieve the best results.
 The key to the best Westerns is understanding the process.
 As a leading manufacturer of Western blot imaging systems, we’re here to help.
 Here are some answers to your most commonly asked Western blotting questions.

-What are some of the detection methods used in Western blotting?
+What are some of the most popular Western blotting detection methods?

 What is chemiluminescent detection?